Are you wondering if you should take a guided tour of the Louvre Museum when you visit Paris?

 Where to Stay near the Louvre

-Near the Louvre Museum in the historic heart of Paris, you'll find so many other wonderful things to explore and experience - more famous museums and monuments, the Paris Opera House (Palais Garnier), world-class shopping in Parisian boutiques along Rue Saint-Honoré, fabulous cafes and restaurants - it's a fantastic part of the city to stay in, so if you're looking for a hotel or short-stay apartment close to the Louvre, check out our recommendations.
+Near the Louvre Museum in the historical heart of Paris, you'll find so many other wonderful things to explore and experience - more famous museums and monuments, the Paris Opera House (Palais Garnier), world-class shopping in Parisian boutiques along Rue Saint-Honoré, fabulous cafes and restaurants.

-Map Showing More Paris Hotels & Short-Stay Apartments
+Map Showing More Paris Hotels & Apartments

-Want to see more Paris hotels and short-stay apartment rentals?
+Want to see more Paris hotels and apartment rentals?
 Use this hotel map from Booking.com to find accommodations in all prices ranges based on your travel dates, and make your reservations:

 More Articles about Top Attractions in Paris